cncf/devstats.archive/README.md

 To add new metrics we need to:
 1) Define parameterized SQL (with `{{from}}` and `{{to}}` params) that returns this metric data.
 2) Add `db2influx` call for this metric in `sync` tool.
+3) Add test coverage in `metrics_test.go`.
-3) Add Grafana dashboard or row that displays this metric
+4) Add Grafana dashboard or row that displays this metric
-4) Export new Grafana dashboard to JSON
+5) Export new Grafana dashboard to JSON
-5) Create PR for the new metric.
+6) Create PR for the new metric.

 # Local development
 Local development is much easier:
 1) Install psql, influx, grafana - all with default options.
 2) Fetch populated psql database [Postgres database dump](https://cncftest.io/web/k8s.sql.xz)
 3) Just run Go tools manually: `structure`, `gha2db`, `db2influx`, `sync`, `runq`.
+4) Run tests locally, plaese see [testing](https://github.com/cncf/gha2db/blob/master/TESTING.md)

 # Database structure details